In case of slain journalist, negotiations, silence, then a chilling warning

 Foley's family and friends hoped the militants were bluffing and wanted a ransom, he said.

-Foley's death, highlighting how Syria has become perhaps the most dangerous country on earth for journalists, followed intense efforts by GlobalPost and others to identify his captors, and despite brief e-mail exchanges between the militants and his family in late 2013 about a possible ransom.
+Foley's death, highlighting how Syria has become perhaps the most dangerous country in the world for journalists, followed intense efforts by GlobalPost and others to identify his captors, and despite brief email exchanges between the militants and his family in late 2013 about a possible ransom.

+The Foleys did not hear back from the militants until this month's threatening email, which GlobalPost published in full on Thursday after it said the Foleys agreed to its release.

+Addressed as "a message to the American government and their sheep like citizens," the email said: "You were given many chances to negotiate the release of your people via cash transactions as other governments have accepted."

 The White House declined to comment on the warning about Foley but it said special operations troops were sent to Syria earlier this summer on a secret mission to rescue American hostages, including Foley, but did not find them.